WSG23/yosai_intel_dashboard_fresh/docs/analytics_service.md

 2. `AnalyticsDataAccessor` loads mappings and cleans each file.
 3. Cleaned data is combined and handed to `AnalyticsService`.
 4. Analytics are computed and returned to the dashboard.

+### Incremental Processing

+`_process_uploaded_data_directly` no longer loads every uploaded file into memory at once.
+When file paths are supplied it uses `pandas.read_csv` with a `chunksize` to stream records and aggregate counts incrementally.
+This prevents excessive memory usage when processing very large CSV uploads.